mutms/mudev/README.md

 - [docs/ci.md](docs/ci.md) — forgejo-runner / CI usage
 - [ROADMAP.md](ROADMAP.md) — what is planned, and what is deliberately not

+## AI disclosure

+Majority of this plugin was written with the help of Claude (Anthropic).
+Everything it produced was reviewed, corrected where needed and accepted by a human maintainer before being committed; the design decisions and the final state of the code are the maintainers'.

 ## License

 GPL-3.0-or-later — see [LICENSE.txt](LICENSE.txt).